oliver-house/titanic-logistic-regression/README.md

 ## Validation

 We use repeated stratified K-fold cross-validation to evaluate our model by randomly dividing the training data into 5 groups, where each group has the same survival rate as the full training data.
-For each one of these groups, we train our model on the remaining 4 groups and derive predictions for the remaining group.
-We then see how accurately the model predicted survival in the remaining group.
+For each one of these groups, we train our model on the remaining 4 groups to derive predictions for the specified group.
+We then see how accurately the model predicted survival in the specified group.
 We repeat this process across all 5 groups, and repeat the entire cycle 10 times, yielding a sample of 50 accuracy scores.
 This sample has mean 80% (±3%), indicating that the model provides non-trivial insights.

 ## Results